 The Multiverse also allows you to fight against characters with abilities, gears and shaders that you may not have unlocked yet.
 So if you see that a character you fight has a something really cool or interesting that you don’t have you can take note of it and focus on using that character more to hopefully unlock what they have.
 RNG, or Random Number Generator, plays a factor here as opening Mother Boxes and playing through the different modes grants chances at unlocking the aforementioned items above.

 Injustice 2 also introduces Premier skins, which are alternate skins that change the look of a character to be entirely different.
 The great thing about Premier skins is that they come with their own looks, dialogue and even animation tweaks.
-So while you play as Reverse-Flash you have all the same abilities of The Flash the lightning associated with the moves is red and not yellow as The Flash normally has.
+So while you play as Reverse-Flash you have all the same abilities of The Flash though his lightning is red and not yellow as The Flash normally has.
 As of now we only have 7 Premier skins to choose from but rumors are that we will receive more down the road.
 Also it’s worth noting that applying gear to a Premier skin will affect the stats of the character it will not affect the look.

 So let’s address the character roster.
 If you played the last game, returning characters feel a lot like they did then, however there have been some changes to bring them more in line with each other to create a better balance than in the previous installment.
 Characters look and feel like they were pulled straight from the comics.
 The new additions are welcome and create the largest roster NetherRealm Studios has ever had.
 The game introduces characters like Supergirl, Poison Ivy, Gorilla Grodd, Brainiac, Doctor Fate and Black Canary.
 Some fan favorites that fit right at home with the returning cast.
 Captain Cold and Atrocitus are my two personal favorite newcomers.
 And we have 9 more on the way with Starfire of the Teen Titans, Sub-Zero from the Mortal Kombat series and the fan favorite Red Hood being the first 3 confirmed.